-This is the fourth annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of itself and its UK subsidiary companies (the Group).
+This is the fifth annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of itself and its UK subsidiary companies (the Group).

 What is modern slavery?